-Figure 13 : Flood distribution and 95% confidence interval with model D* (mixed sample: systematic period 1816-2020 + 13 historical excedances on 1500-1815).
-Experimental distribution in black (AMAX values) or grey (exceedances of the perception threshold)

 Conclusion

-This paper proposed Binomial models for the inclusion of historical data into FFA, which explicitely recognize the uncertain nature of both the perception threshold and the start date of the historical period.
+This paper proposes Binomial models for the inclusion of historical data into FFA, which explicitly recognize the uncertain nature of both the perception threshold and the starting date of the historical period.

 The models are first tested with a 205-year long series of AMAX values for the outlet of the Rhône River at Beaucaire, France.
-Lucas et al. (2023) produced a detailed analysis on the uncertainty of this flood discharge series.
-It has been artificially subsampled in order to place them in a historical context, considering AMAX values on a 50-year period (1970-2020) and a collection of 10 “historical” floods during the 1816-1969 period.
+Lucas et al. (2023) produced a detailed analysis of the uncertainty of this flood discharge series.
+It has been artificially subsampled in order to mimic a historical context, considering AMAX values on a 50-year period (1970-2020) and a collection of 10 “historical” floods during the 1816-1969 period.
 The estimated quantiles were compared with estimates from a GEV model with AMAX values for the entire period (1816-2020).
 Considering that the perception threshold is perfectly known when this is not the case can lead to a significant underestimation of the uncertainty of flood quantiles.
 This also holds for the length of the historical period but to a much lesser extent.
 In the case of this subsample, the use of historical data makes it possible to reduce the uncertainty of the quantiles compared to the sole use of the short systematic sample (1970-2020), considering uncertainties on the threshold S and the starting date t* of the historical period.

 The Binomial model estimate with known S and t* (model A) was then compared to an estimate for which historical flood discharges are known within an interval (model E).
 The use of the historical flood discharges turned out to be slightly more informative than the use of the sole number of exceedances of the perception threshold.
 According to Stedinger and Cohn (1986) and Payrastre et al. (2011), the magnitude of the perception threshold has a direct influence on the uncertainty of the results in the case of the Binomial model.
 The advantage of a model based on historical flood discharges instead of a Binomial model tends to be reduced when the perception threshold is large, especially with a return period greater than 50 years.
 In Beaucaire, the return period of the perception threshold S is about 15 years, which explains the advantage of model E over model A in this specific case.

-Note that the Rhone River series analysed here has the particularity of leading to a positive shape parameter, corresponding with the parameterization used in this paper to an upper-bounded GEV distribution.
-The general conclusions discussed above may therefore not apply to other series leading to negative shape parameters and hence heavy-tailed distributions.
+The shape parameter estimated at Beaucaire is positive, corresponding to an upper-bounded GEV distribution (with the parametrization used in this paper).
+Therefore, the general conclusions discussed above may not apply to other series leading to negative shape parameters and hence heavy-tailed distributions.
 The methodology proposed in this paper should therefore be applied in future work to a diverse collection of real-life case studies, and possibly to synthetic data as well, in order to understand its properties in more depth.